 What Do Abdominal Muscles Have to Do With Stopping Back Pain?

 - Strengthening the core or abdominal muscles does not fix the pain because it does not stop the cause, which is too much inward curve.
 Stopping the painful bad posture stops the pain.

 - Abdominal muscles only help your back when you use them to move out of bad position into neutral spine.
 Strengthening your abdominal muscles does not make you stop slouching, and strong abs do not automatically support anything.
 It is a voluntary movement.
-No amount of ab or back strengthening will stop you from standing badly.
+No amount of abdominal or back strengthening will stop you from standing badly.

 Kinds of Hyperlordosis

-In my research career, I have identified several kinds of hyperlordosis, all the same concept.
+In my research work, I have identified several kinds of hyperlordosis, all the same concept.
 It's good to stay simple, so here is a summary drawing. #1 Neutral Spine, #2 Anterior Hip Tilt, #3 Upper Body (thoracic) Lean:

 Now can you see hyperlordosis in real life?
 The photo shows #2 Anterior Hip Tilt, #3 Upper Body (thoracic) Lean.

 Check - When you stand.
 When you look up.
 When you reach up.
-When you carry a load in front like a laundry basket, chair, or baby.
+When you carry a load in front like a laundry basket, chair, or child.
 When you carry a backpack in back.

-You'll see the overly-arched (hyperlordotic) posture in an astonishing number fitness videos, magazines, books, and classes.
+You'll see the swayed hyperlordotic spine posture in an astonishing number of fitness videos, magazines, books, and classes.
 They may say, "keep neutral spine" but they arch their back and stick out their behind in dozens of exercises from leg lifts, to lifting weights, to bouncing around in aerobics.